 Design at the Bar

-Worth a look is the presentation of the Corbaci by Anne Lacaton and Jean-Philippe Vassal in the Architekturzentrum.
+The Kaan café-restaurant near the Architecture Center, designed by architects Anne Lacaton and Jean-Philippe Vassal, is well worth a visit.
 At Kantine, right next to a bookshop, visitors can leisurely enjoy the reading matter purchased next door.

 - Secret MQ Tour: This overview tour of the MQ offers an exciting glimpse into one of the largest evolving cultural districts in the world, as well as a guide to the range of culture on offer here (every Saturday at 3 pm in English).

 - Q21 Backstage Tour: Q21 is home to around 50 initiatives, associations, agencies, and editorial offices working in the field of culture.
-This creative space is spread over 7,000m² within the MuseumsQuartier Wien, bringing the aspect of "creativity" to what is one of the largest art and cultural districts in the world (Dates online).
+This creative space is spread over 7,000m² within the MuseumsQuartier Wien, bringing the aspect of "creativity" to what is one of the largest art and cultural districts in the world (bookable for groups).

 A few things to look at

-The institutions in the new cultural district: the lime white Leopold Museum, the dark gray basalt-enveloped mumok - Museum of Modern Art Ludwig Foundation Vienna, the Kunsthalle, and the Austrian Architecture Museum.
+The most notable museums in Vienna’s culture district: the lime white Leopold Museum, the dark gray basalt-enveloped mumok - Museum of Modern Art Ludwig Foundation Vienna, the Kunsthalle, and the Austrian Architecture Museum.
 Moreover, the MuseumsQuartier offers numerous spaces and experimentation areas for cultural initiatives.